SirGarhi/garhis-grotto-foundry/docs/character_paths/Tiko.md

 * Infinity grants a +1 bonus to Spell Attack, Spell Damage, and the Save DC of any spell cast using it as a focus.
 ### Aetheric Overcharge (Infinity)
 * You add your Intelligence modifier as force damage to the damage roll of any spell you cast that deals damage.
-> Once both *Mechanized Assitance* and *Aetheric Overcharge* are earned, Infinity requires Attunement.
+> Once both *Mechanized Assistance* and *Aetheric Overcharge* are earned, Infinity requires Attunement.
 ### Specialized Tool (Infinity)
 Infinity is able to integrate with your Arcane Armor granting the following benefits depending on its configuration:
 * Thunder Gauntlets